ACIC-Africa/Forensics/README.md

 ### Hard Disk Partitions
 Creation of logical drives for effective memory management
 - Primary partition: Holds operating system and system area information required for booting
+  - Boot Sector:
+    - BIOS Parameter Block: Contains information about the physical layout of the disk and file system layout.
+This is used to locate the file table on the hard drive.
+    - [Master boot Record (MBR)](https://en.wikipedia.org/wiki/Master_boot_record): Holds the partition table and stores information on the files on the disk.
+It also contains executable code to load the installed operating.
+    - Master Boot Code: Finds the active partition used in boot loading process in order to load the operating system (OS)
 - Extended partition: Holds information on data and files stored

 ### Hard Disk Forensics Tools
 - [Autopsy](https://www.sleuthkit.org/): A digital forensics platform and GUI for The Sleuth Kit (TLK) used for: